Individual Therapy

 LGBTQI+-affirmative psychologists are knowledgeable about the distinct experiences and social pressures faced by LGBTQI+ individuals, offering a supportive environment to help clients develop self-acceptance, build resilience, and foster healthy relationships.

-We utilize Cognitive Behavioral Therapy for Depression (CBT-D) to address these underlying changes in thinking, behavior, and emotions, however, we may also use other adjunctive therapies based on the unique needs and preferences of the patient.
+We utilize Cognitive Behavioral Therapy (CBT) to address these underlying changes in thinking, behavior, and emotions, however, we may also use other adjunctive therapies based on the unique needs and preferences of the patient.

 OCD is a treatable disorder, and therapy can help people manage their symptoms and improve their quality of life.
 We utilize a variety of therapies such as Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT) and Exposure and Response Prevention Therapy (ERPT) to address these underlying changes in thinking and behavior(s) that influence OCD.